 Therefore, we will seek to teach units designed to help disciples understand, enjoy and stand firm in their faith.
 In doing so, we will disciple people in such a way that they can disciple others, and pass on what they learn.

 The nature of the program will ensure that participants are engaged in a thoroughly practical and hands-on way.
 We want to take a holistic approach to our training, to ensure that we are producing disciples who are both hearers and doers of the Word.
 For this reason, each unit will involve immersive, practical experiences within the program, and each participant will be encouraged to play an active and vital role in the life of the church outside of the program too.

 4. Experiencing the mission

 Lastly, in developing holistic disciples of Jesus, the program will provide clear opportunities for participants to gain a wide array of discipleship experiences.
-This includes a regular mission trip, partnering with mercy ministries, discipling other believers, and specific opportunities to serve within the established ministries of our church.
+This includes a ministry exposure trip, opportunities to partner with mercy ministries, discipling other believers, and specific opportunities to serve within the established ministries of our church.